Jahia/provisioning-tutorials/02-digitall-mariadb/README.md

 At the end of the startup, digitall will be available on Jahia at http://localhost:8080

+## After startup

+You will have a fully fonctional Digitall site when visiting http://localhost:8080

 ## Next

 In the next tutorial, we're going to add an Elasticsearch single-node cluster, install and configure Augmented Search and enable it on Digitall, [click here](../03-augmented-search/).